diegoandgonzalez/metronome-now/README.md

 - Pause metronome and timer at anytime
 - Save your current settings for the next time you open the site
 - Dark/light mode
-- English and spanish localization
+- English, Spanish, Italian, Portuguese, German, and French translations
 - Deployed site with a live link

 ## Coming Soon
 - Template creation for faster use
 - PWA (Installable website)
-- More languages (Portuguese, French and Italian)

 ## How to run locally